 Upbringing is important, as children build upon what they know.
 Daniel was brought up in the way of the Lord.
-His parents followed the Lord’s instructions in Deuteronomy and sought to serve the Lord everyday.
+His parents followed the Lord’s instructions in Deuteronomy and sought to serve the Lord every day.
 When he went out on his own, he was prepared to continue in the way of the Lord.
-For Benjamin, serving the Lord was a once a week activity, occasionally more on special holidays.
+For Benjamin, serving the Lord was a once-a-week activity, occasionally more on special holidays.
 It was not a way of life.
 When he went out on his own, his minimal relationship with the Lord was abandoned in favor of worldly pursuits.
 Is your child prepared to be the Daniel of their school?
 A trendsetter for God instead of a follower of the world?

 And what about adults?
 Learning does not begin and end in the classroom.
 Life is a classroom!
 As adults, we continue to learn new things.
 Daniel was nearly an adult when he was taken to the king’s court in Babylon.
 It was during Daniel’s adulthood that he was challenged for his faith and dedication to the Lord.
-We also need to ask ourselves are we Daniel?
+We also need to ask ourselves, are we Daniel?

 Follow the instructions of the Lord and teach your children of Him and His ways.
-Pray that they may, like Daniel, have strength to stand for what is right.
+Pray that they may, like Daniel, have the strength to stand for what is right.
 And consider your own life.
 Do you need to go back to school?
 The school of God?
 Do you stand strong for Him against the world?
 Be a Daniel!